A Survey on Deep Learning based Time Series Analysis with Frequency Transformation: Preliminaries

-In this section, we briefly introduce common Fourier transform methods that transform time-domain data to frequency spectral, including Discrete Fourier Transform (DFT), Discrete Cosine Transform (DCT), and Discrete Wavelet Transform (DWT).
-Besides, we describe Convolution Theorem, the most important property of the Fourier transform.
+In this section, we briefly introduce commonly used frequency transformation that converts time-domain data into the frequency domain, including Discrete Fourier Transform (DFT), Discrete Cosine Transform (DCT), and Discrete Wavelet Transform (DWT).
+Additionally, we describe the convolution theorem, which is a fundamental property in the frequency domain.

-\subsection{Discrete Fourier Transform}
+\subsubsection{Discrete Fourier Transform}

-DFT plays an important role in the area of digital signal processing.
-Given a sequence $x[n]$ with the length of N, the 1D DFT converts $x[n]$ into the frequency domain by:
+Discrete Fourier Transform (DFT) plays an important role in the area of digital signal processing.
+Given a sequence $x[n]$ with the length of N, DFT converts $x[n]$ into the frequency domain by: